Kazevic/curated-programming-resources/resources.md

       A guide on writing clean and idiomatic Perl code.
 Great for teaching the philosophy and fundamentals of Perl.
       Comprehensive and thorough.
     - [Impatient Perl][perl-impatient]
-      An accelerated guide for impatient people or people with prior programming experience.
+      A faster guide for impatient people or people with prior programming experience.
     - [Learn Perl in about 2 hours 30 minutes][perl-230]
-      Another accelerated guide for the impatient.
+      Another faster guide for the impatient.
 Geared towards people who have prior experience in another programming language.
     - [More free books][perl-more]
     - Perl.org also hosts a [list of recommended books][perl-books], many of which are available online for free.